Updated on

 How to Implement Web Analytics in Web3

-Step 1: Define What to Track
+Step 1: Define a Tracking Plan

-Step 2: Set Up Frontend Tracking
+Step 2: Set Up Event Tracking

 Step 3: Connect Wallet Data